jara001/f1tenth-rules/rules_v3.md

 _J: Food for thoughts._

-- Complete a single lap without crashing into anything.
+- Complete a single lap without touching and crashing anything.
 Anything can be:

     - Track borders
     - Obstacles
     - Other cars

 - Qualification is done with a single racing car on the track.
-- Only inspected and approved car can be in a qualification.
+- Only inspected and approved car can be used in the Qualification.
-- _Felix: Do teams need to perform qualification with all cars they intend to use?
-In case they use different algorithms or the cars are not equally well calibrated/tuned?_
-- _J: Yes._
+    - In case the team intends to use multiple cars during the competition, they have to qualify with all of them.

 - The Qualification may be merged with Time Trial.
     - In this case the obstacle avoidance capability has to be checked separately during a dedicated session. _Felix: or during open training?_

-Teams register for the Qualification slot in a FCFS way.
+- Teams register for the Qualification slot in a FCFS way.

-There are no penalties.
-Crashing results into another try.
+- There are no penalties.
+Touching and/or crashing results into another try.
 (Up to the time limit.)
+    - Teams may manually place the car to the starting line.

-Organizers might add more slots based on the success rate of the teams.
+- Organizers might add more slots based on the success rate of the teams.

 ## Race ...